 In some parks, the CCC built rustic cabins and shelters admired today for their beauty and sturdiness.
 In others, the very roads and trails were created by the CCC.
-At Highland Hammocks, for example, one recruit is quoted in the museum that when he learned they were to build a road there, he couldn’t believe it; the area was nothing but swamp.
+At Highland Hammock State Park, for example, one recruit is quoted in the museum that when he learned they were to build a road there, he couldn’t believe it; the area was nothing but swamp.

 Were it not for the CCC, there might never have been Florida Caverns State Park.
 In the late 1930s, a government surveyor had crawled into a cave where you could see beautiful rock formations.